chenmzh/Knowledgebase/Sometime we also organize knowledge/README.md

 It contains the content of review of the same course from hanrong498

-**Notice!
-Github can not render the LaTeX math contents correctly, so please download and open with markdown softwares and enable inline latex math rendering**
+**Notice: Github can not render the LaTeX math contents correctly, so please download and open with markdown softwares and enable inline latex math rendering**